 Uzbekistan has the largest population among the other Central Asian countries.

-Other than uzbeks there are majority ethnic groups include Russians, Tajiks, Kazakhs, Koreans, Karakalpaks and Tatars.
+Other than Uzbeks there are majority ethnic groups including Russians, Tajiks, Kazakhs, Koreans, Karakalpaks, and Tatars.

 Uzbek, Russian Karakalpak